n7on/docker-internals/README.md

 ## Containers
 Docker containers are created by the [Docker Runtime](#docker-runtime) where `containerd` is used for managing the container lifecycle (start, stop etc).
 And `runc` is used as it's container runtime.
-And a Container Runtime is basically how a process is isolated.
+A Container Runtime is basically how a process is isolated.
 So containers are just normal processes that holds namespaces.
 We could run an executable inside an image filesystem that holds a couple of namespaces without using Docker.
 And instead use [./container-namespace](./container-namespace), which does following:

 * Start up process with it's own namespaces (uts, mount, pid, net and ipc)
 * Mount image root filesystem